 Biochar Compost EIP Project

-We are shortly starting a research project with other farmers and growers across Wales, funded by the European Innovation Partnerships (EIP) Wales The aim of the project is to trial growing various plants with Biochar compost in different parts of Wales.
+We have started a research project with other farmers and growers across Wales, funded by the European Innovation Partnerships (EIP) Wales The aim of the project is to trial growing various plants with Biochar compost in different parts of Wales.

 The growing experiments will compare using trial plots with: no biochar, pure biochar, compost enriched biochar and just the composted manure.
 The compost is created here at Henfron Farm using a combination of winter bedding from our herd of dexter cows and Wool from our flock of Welsh Mountain sheep.